-Outcome 4: Communities, including young people and people with disabilities, will be able to easily engage with the planning process f) Does it relate to an area where there are known inequalities?
+- 2. Community groups and Communities of Interest - 3.
+Stakeholders (Local Authorities, Public Bodies, Cairngorms Outdoor Access Forums, Recreational user groups, Land Managers and Private Estates, Activity Providers and businesses). - 4.
+Visitors to the Park b) Is it a major policy, significantly affecting how CNPA functions are delivered?
+Yes c) Will it have a significant effect on how other organisations operate?
+Yes d) Does it relate to functions that previous involvement activities have identified as being important to particular groups?
 Yes a) You will need to consider all equality groups (protected characteristics).
 A fuller explanation of the characteristics can be found here.
 Consider any evidence to suggest there are different needs or expectations, equal access to services and opportunities, patterns of representation, different experiences, or different levels of satisfaction.
 Consider informal sources of information as well as published or unpublished research.
-One of your first stops should be reference to completed generic EqIAs which may suggest possible impacts.
-You may also have consulted the Inclusive Cairngorms advisory forum.
-Other sources might include information from monitoring, visitor survey, consultation exercises, corporate guidelines / best practice from CNPA and other organisations or expert advice.
+One of your first stops should be reference to completed generic EqlAs which may suggest possible impacts.
+You may also have consulted the Inclusive